msmith943/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---

 I am a Postdoctoral Research Associate at The University of Cambridge working on wave propagation through acoustic metamaterials.
 My research interests primarily focus on the optical, acoustic, and opto-acoustic modelling of structured materials.

 I am also interested in the control of wave energy in periodically perforated thin plates and on wave-structure interactions for floating sea ice.
-Outside of wave theory, I have expertise in nonlinear elasticity for theoretical and industrial applications.
+Outside of wave theory, I have expertise in theoretical and experimental nonlinear elasticity for industrial applications.
 I have considerable expertise in the development of numerical solutions for wave propagation problems including boundary element method (BEM) solutions, finite element method (FEM) solutions, and multipole method (lattice sum) solutions.